Ethan Ebanks-Landell: Milton Keynes Dons (loan)

 On 14 July 2017, Ebanks-Landell joined League One side Milton Keynes Dons until the end of the 2017–18 season.

 Rochdale

 On 11 January 2019, Ebanks-Landell joined League One side Rochdale until the end of the 2018–19 season.

 Shrewsbury Town

 On 29 May 2019, it was announced that Ebanks-Landell had joined League One side Shrewsbury Town on a 3-year deal for an undisclosed fee.
 He made his competitive debut for the club on 3 August, starting in a 1–0 home win over Portsmouth, the first league game of the season.

 Return to Rochdale

 On 13 June 2022, Ebanks-Landell returned to Rochdale on a two-year permanent deal upon the expiration of his Shrewsbury Town contract.

+On 5 June 2024, Ebanks-Landell signed a new two-year contract with Rochdale.

 Personal life

 Born in England, Ebanks-Landell is of Jamaican descent.